weimingtom/onscripter-libretro_fork/README.md

 Using strings.exe -n 8 onscripter_libretro.so, see https://github.com/christianhaitian/retroarch-cores/blob/master/aarch64/onscripter_libretro.so.zip
 out_bin/arkos_aarch64_not_by_me/onscripter_libretro_20251208.so

-## The newest implementation of onscripter_libretro.so
+## The newest implementation of onsyuri_libretro.so
 * ONS_LUA_HANDLER_PTR, onsyuri_mouse_joybtn
 Using strings.exe -n 8 onsyuri_libretro.so, see https://github.com/christianhaitian/retroarch-cores/blob/master/aarch64/onsyuri_libretro.so.zip
 out_bin/arkos_aarch64_not_by_me/onsyuri_libretro_20251207.so